HornsAndHooves/pg_saurus/README.markdown

 ## Running tests:

-* Ensure your postgresql has postgres-contrib (Ubuntu) package installed.
-Tests depend on btree_gist and fuzzystrmatch extensions
+* Ensure your `postgresql` has `postgres-contrib` (if you're on Ubuntu) package installed.
+Tests depend on the `btree_gist` and `fuzzystrmatch` extensions
- * If on Mac, see below for installing contrib packages
+ * If you're on a Mac, see below for installing contrib packages
 * Configure `spec/dummy/config/database.yml` for development and test environments.
 * Run `rake spec`.
 * Make sure migrations don't raise exceptions and all specs pass.